logo

 Understanding Disability Perception

-He explains where he sits at normally when on the bus.
+He explains where he normally sits on the bus.

-He explains where he sits at normally when on the bus.
+He explains where he normally sits on the bus.

-Then he gets into the story of when he rode the bus and people were petting his dog.
+Then he recounts the story of when he rode the bus and people were petting his dog.

-Then he gets into the story of when he rode the bus and people were petting his dog.
+Then he recounts the story of when he rode the bus and people were petting his dog.

 The Importance of Advocacy